 Photo Credit: Jana Islinger

 Anthony Pizzoferrato (b.
-Columbus, OH USA) an Italian-American documentary photographer and photojournalist has called Yerevan, Armenia home since 2017.
-He places focus on current events and long-term projects, while diving deep into the complex narratives of conflict, history, politics, and social and environmental issues, focusing particularly on Post-Soviet countries and the Middle East.
+Columbus, OH USA) is an Italian-American photojournalist and documentary photographer who has called Yerevan, Armenia, home since 2017.
+He embeds himself in the long-term ripples of conflict, history, and social shifts across the South Caucasus and the Post-Soviet space.

 In addition to editorial work, he continues to develop personal, long-term documentary projects that reflect the complexity and resilience of life in the regions he covers.